Silver framework

 Taking part in social media reading challenges, eg. 'post a photo of your reading lunch'

-Sharing book recommendation videos
+Sharing reading materials recommendation videos

 Key Area 1.2.4 – Staff development